Azure/azure-sdk-for-js/sdk/monitor/monitor-query/README.md

 });
 ```

-In the above sample, the ordering of results for the metrics in the `metricResponse` will be in the order in which the user specifies the metric names in the`metricNames` array argument for the query method.
-If user specifies - `[firstMetric.name,secondMetricName]`
-The result for `firstMetric.name` will appear before the result for `secondMetricName` in the `metricResponse`
+In the preceding sample, the ordering of results for the metrics in the `metricResponse` will be in the order in which the user specifies the metric names in the `metricNames` array argument for the query method.
+If user specifies `[firstMetric.name,secondMetricName]`, the result for `firstMetric.name` will appear before the result for `secondMetricName` in the `metricResponse`.

 ### Handle metrics response